Remember, design patterns and principles should never be forced! Use them naturally, only if they solve a problem without creating new issues.

 Command Query Separation (CQS) is a valuable principle, much like DRY or KISS, but more concrete.
 Although less known, it is worth understanding and adding to your developer skillset.
 It is completely language-independent.

 This principle makes code easier to understand and maintain, with a slight performance boost by default.
 Additionally, it forms the basis of CQRS (Command Query Responsibility Segregation), an architectural pattern (which we won't cover in this article).
-Considering all these factors, I can confidently say - "Let's dive into the topic!".
+Considering all these factors, I can confidently say - let's dive into the topic!

-The Power of CQS
+The Power Of CQS

 Separation in real life is valuable - imagine frontend developers focusing on frontend work and backend developers on backend work.
 Budget constraints often lead to hiring full-stack developers, whose expertise in frontend or backend might be less deep.
 This is a generalization, not a strict rule.